fraserwat/newsround/README.md

 ## To-Do's

-- [ ] Rewrite website API calls to run in parallel.
+- [x] Rewrite website API calls to run in parallel.
+Done, with a 28% drop in execution time!! 🔥🔥🔥
 - [ ] Prompt engineering for better subject lines.
 - [ ] Refactor for latest post on the Bandcamp Daily blog, not today's Album of the Day (I just find the former more interesting).